-If you have to choose only one place on the Yucatan peninsula, make it Isla Mujeres – find out all the essentials to keep your trip under budget!
+If you have to choose only one place on the Yucatan peninsula, make it Isla Mujeres – find out all the things to do on Isla Mujeres & the essentials to keep your trip affordable!

 Legend has it that Spanish pirates kept their lovers on the island, although archaeologists beg to differ – they say it’s more likely that it was a stopover point for the Maya, on their way to Isla Cozumel to worship Ixchel, the Goddess of Fertility.

-This is Mexican tourism at it’s biggest & baddest, with the number of American tourists to prove it.
+This is Mexican tourism at it’s biggest & baddest, with the number of American tourists to prove it… nevertheless its one of the top destinations on the Yucatan Peninsula.

-However, there are many things to see & do on this island paradise, though you will need wheels for most of it – golf carts to be exact.
+However, there are many things to do on Isla Mujeres though you will need wheels for most of it – golf carts to be exact.

 They’re the most popular & fun way to get around, with rental hire available by the hour, day or week.